simacan/react-mapbox-gl/README.md

 # react-mapbox-gl

 Forked from [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl)
-Which is based on [mapbox-gl-js](https://www.mapbox.com/mapbox-gl-js/api/) this library aims to bring the mapbox API to a React friendly way with some additional extra behavior.
+which is based on [mapbox-gl-js](https://www.mapbox.com/mapbox-gl-js/api/) this library aims to bring the mapbox API to a React friendly way with some additional extra behavior.
 The library include the following elements :

 - ReactMapboxGl (the map wrapper itself)